-It’s necessary to utilize your organization’s liquid assets to achieve strategic objectives and provide value for their bottom line, but these assets present some inherent risks.
-If you can manage liquidity effectively then you can build a strong foundation for competitive growth..
+It’s necessary to utilize your organization’s liquid assets to achieve strategic objectives and provide value for the bottom line, but these assets present some inherent risks.
+If you can manage liquidity effectively, then you can build a strong foundation for competitive growth.

-Infrastructure: Does your organization have the necessary cash management tools to provide the level of visibility required to implement the strategy?
+Does your organization have the necessary cash flow management tools to provide the level of visibility required to implement the strategy?
 Also, does your organization have enough complexity in how it relates to financial institutions to justify a particular strategy or approach?
-If you’re small enough to operate out of a single bank account then there’s no need to adopt strategies designed for global organization with balances in several currencies with a few virtual accounts thrown in for good measure, but it’s a good idea to keep them in mind as your business grows.

-Policy: Some countries have very specific tax and business rules for how banking is handled.
-Be certain that the strategy you settle on is within bounds of the policies of the regions where you operate.
+Some countries have particular tax and business rules for handling banking.
+Be confident that your strategy is within the bounds of the policies of the regions where you operate.

-- Physical Concentration is placing all of your organization’s balances into a single account.
+- Physical Concentration – placing your organization’s balances into a single account.

-- Notional Pooling is maintaining multiple accounts in one bank, but the bank combines these accounts when calculating interest.
+- Notional Pooling – maintaining multiple accounts in one bank, but the bank combines these accounts when calculating interest.

-- Overlay Structures are multiple accounts with a periodic sweeping process performed by the bank, typically at end-of-day.
+- Overlay Structures – multiple accounts with a periodic sweeping process performed by the bank, typically at end-of-day.

 Strategy 1: Physical Concentration

 One simple way to control the flow of liquid assets is to consolidate them into one central account or location.
-By physically consolidating liquid assets, you gain a clear line of sight over their assets and, in turn, are more easily able to manage them.
+By physically consolidating liquid assets, you gain a clear line of sight over their assets and, in turn, can more easily manage them.

-The clear benefit to this strategy is that it is the simplest way to gain visibility of and manage liquid assets.
+The clear benefit of this strategy is that it is the simplest way to gain visibility of and manage liquid assets.
 Additionally, it simplifies risk management as only one account is required.

-In terms of implementation, this strategy will be easier for organizations which have a smaller number of accounts to consolidate than it will be for an organization with many banks and accounts.
+In terms of implementation, this strategy will be easier for organizations with a smaller number of accounts to consolidate than for an organization with many banks and accounts.
 Additionally, if an organization needs to operate in more than one currency, then it will be exceptionally difficult to deploy a strategy based on physical concentration.

 Even if you have global accounts in multiple currencies, Trovata makes it easier than ever to achieve cash visibility.
-Our Direct-To-Bank APIs consolidate and normalize all your bank accounts, regardless of currency, into a single platform, empowering you to better monitor, analyze and forecast your cash.
-Given the unique needs of each company, it can be useful to speak with one of our experts about how automated cash management platforms make it simple for you to gain a clear picture of your cash position.
+Our bank APIs consolidate and normalize all your bank accounts, regardless of currency, into a single platform, empowering you to better monitor, analyze and forecast your cash.
+Given the unique needs of each company, it can be useful to learn about how automated cash management platforms make it simple for you to gain a clear picture of your cash position.

 Strategy 2: Notional Pooling